 A knitting fork, also called a lucet or lucet knitting, is a traditional wooden braiding fork that can introduce children to knitting.
 This traditional Waldorf handcraft is a fun way for children to work on their finger dexterity and fine motor skills while getting a hands on approach to how yarn knits together.

-A knitting fork, also called a lucet, is a traditional wooden tool dating back to medieval times for making strong cords with a series of loops that are knotted together and was most likely introduced by the Vikings.
+This ancient tool method dates back to medieval times for knitting or braiding strong cords with a series of loops that are knotted together and was most likely introduced by the Vikings.

 Children love watching their knitted yarn grow longer and longer and will excitedly show others their progress and continue day after to day to work on their piece.

 If you would rather have more yarn or choose your colors, we have some nice wool yarn for finger knitting here: